moocfi/moocfi.github.io/courses/general/programming/index.md

 ---
 # Frequently asked questions

-1. I don't know how to solve assignement N?
+1. I don't know how to solve assignment N
 	- Read the course material
 	- You may also find help from internet by Google etc.
 	- Join [IRC]({{"/courses/general/programming/irc-guide.html" | prepend: site.baseurl }}) (Internet Relay Chat)